fernan9/poolseq-analysis/README.md

 # 3. Convert to sync (use Sanger encoding)
 perl mpileup2sync.pl --input A1.mpileup --output A1.sync --fastq-type sanger --min-qual 20
 ```
-## Note equivalent code from submit-frpe31.sh
+### Note equivalent code from submit-frpe31.sh

 # Next steps

 Pileups were created in combination for both experiment, but it seems that for the analysis part of the Ne with the R package it will be necessary to make mpileups of time series, that is A0-> A1b-> A1a.
 Also the vcf formats are missing allele count differences, the format is weird and the naming was made with the headers of the complete file path, these must be changed

-1. Change name of files
+1. Change name of files ABCD --- DONE
-2. Change vcf formats
+2. Name and merge P16 --- DONE
-3. Create necessary file for populations ABCD
+3. Create mpilups sync for populations ABCD

-#### NOTE.
-In the case of P16, there must be a different way to estimate effective population size, but maybe selection will not be possible to be estimated that way and its presence will be more like descriptive.
+## 8.6.2025
+There is a problem with the mpileup2sync from the merged BAM sfiles.
+The scripts generates a file but exists the loop without showing any information from the java execution.
+1. Check if sync file can be processed in the next steps
+2. This may be a problem of the loops, make mpileups before sync
+3. Also, may be a problem or merged files, test normal pileups for sync

 ### 6. Pileup Generation